scipy-conference/scipy_proceedings/papers/anthony_breitzman2/authorIdFederalist.rst

         else:
                 return('madison')

 The simple model above is 100% accurate on the known documents, and predicts Madison as the author of the 12 disputed documents.
-In general, it is not recommended that we base an attribution on only three words, but it's interesting that these two authors that are rather similar in style, can be differentiated with such a simple model.
+In general, it is not recommended that we base an attribution on only three words because of a potential of overfitting, but it's interesting that these two authors that are rather similar in style, can be differentiated with such a simple model.

 Conclusions